balbir0308/SNFPythonConnection/README.md

 # SNFPythonConnection
-Python class to connect to snowflake using Basic, SSO or RSA authentication mechanism.
+We have frequently seen developers struggle to establish a connection to Snowflake in a first go using Snowflake Python Connector.
+This project uses Snowflake Python connector to establish a connection to Snowflake using Basic, SSO or RSA authentication mechanism.

+The core logic to establish a connection to Snowflake is present in the class `SNFConnectionManager.py`

 ## Configuration File